awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 Follow the on\-screen prompts\.
 You can just respond with `Enter` to accept the default options provided in the interactive experience\.

+**Note**
+For the prompt `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]` AWS SAM is informing you that the sample application configures an API Gateway API without authorization\.
+When you deploy the sample application, AWS SAM creates a publicly available URL\.
+You can acknowledge this notification by answering "Y" to the prompt\.
+For information configuring authorization, see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.

 **Example output:**

 ```